-Check prices and availability in real time and book your service online
+Check prices and availability and book your service online

 A skilled technician will come to your address with all needed tools